kubaGitter/lwc-assignment-orders/README.md

 # Installation
 This is sfdx project, please clone it and deploy to org (I used scratch org).
-It requires some data in place in order to demonstrate how it works.
+It requires some data in place in order to demonstrate how it works (Account, Contract, Products with Pricebook Entries).
 The Order_Record_Page_Light flexi page (Lightning Page) is the one showing the latest implementation approach.
 It consists of two LWC components added to the page - lightAvailableProducts and lightOrderProducts.
-It may need to be activated properly (i.e. assigned as org default) in order to see it for Orders.
+Page may need to be activated properly (i.e. assigned as org default) in order to see it on Orders.

 # Acceptance Criteria